Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 There are a couple of common use cases for cloning a release.
-The most common is product core team and services centric where a release template containing established best-practice release phases, milestones, work tasks and deliverables is created for cloning new releases.
+The most common is when your core team and services centric where a release template containing established best-practice release phases, milestones, work tasks and deliverables is created for cloning new releases.
 These are largely focused on go-to-market related tasks.
-The second use case is for independent release cycles for different product platforms (e.g. iOS and Android) where the feature set is essentially the same.
+The second use case is for independent release cycles for different platforms (e.g. iOS and Android) where the feature set is essentially the same.

 Build the release template

 The precursor for cloning is the creation of a release that will function as a release template.
 Build out the release with the required phases, milestones, features, dependencies, and to-dos based on the corporate gold standard.
-Where you choose to create and store these release templates will depend on the level of standardization across the portfolio of products.
+Where you choose to create and store these release templates will depend on the level of standardization across the portfolio of workspaces.

-If your release templates are the same and you also have the same custom fields and workflows (status and type)* across the portfolio of products, set up a template product to serve as the container for creating and storing your release templates.
+If your release templates are the same and you also have the same custom fields and workflows (status and type)* across the portfolio of workspaces, set up a template workspace to serve as the container for creating and storing your release templates.
 This keeps things clean where release templates are easy to find and are separated from the real releases.
 It also allows for setting user permissions to control who can modify the templates.

-If you have different release templates across products while custom fields and workflows also vary, create your release templates for each product, including any phases, milestones, dependencies and to-dos.
+If you have different release templates across workspaces while custom fields and workflows also vary, create your release templates for each workspace, including any phases, milestones, dependencies and to-dos.
 Then move it to the Feature Board parking lot by adding the 'Parking lot' attribute under the Actions menu.
 This allows you to easily hide the template from your board view when you do not need it and prevents the template from showing up as a scheduled release.

 Release work tasks